Scouter407/Arma-3-PBR-Workflow/README.md

 To explain this, the specular is set at 0.25 as to not cause too much blown out colors with absurd levels of shine, but instead, to make it more metallic, the specular power is higher causing a tighter and more coherent surface reflection.
 The next important settings are the Fresnel material properties, which also influences the look of the metal.
 Follow the guide on the Arma 3 Super Shader wiki for the numbers to use, they are based on real life measurements and you should tweak them from there by small increments until you get what you like, but they are a good start.

 Now, let's say you have a metal and a non-metal on the same RVMat, you might ask how do I get the non-metal to have shine but not be as shiny as the metal.
-This is where you have to go against PBR texturing, and slightly increase the metallic value of the non-metal part.
+This is where you have to go against PBR texturing, and slightly decrease the metallic value of the non-metal part.
 It will give it the shine, but not as much shine as the metal part has.

 Blue is glossiness.
 White is shiny, black is dull.
 This applies under the metallic mask on the blue channel, so make sure whatever you want to be shiny also has a metallic value brighter than black.